tektoncd/community/teps/0060-remote-resource-resolution.md

-The git resolver will need to gracefully handle concurrent requests for the same resource and will also need to be able to cancel in-flight operations if a `ResourceRequest` is failed or deleted.
+The git resolver will need to gracefully handle concurrent requests for the same resource and will also need to be able to cancel in-flight operations if a `ResolutionRequest` is failed or deleted.

-When the git resource is successfully resolved the `ResourceRequest` will be updated with both the resource contents as well as an annotation with the fetched commit SHA.
+When the git resource is successfully resolved the `ResolutionRequest` will be updated with both the resource contents as well as an annotation with the fetched commit SHA.